-Louisiana Salvation Army rental assistance - When funds are available, which is very limited, then rent may be paid due to a federal government FEMA grant.
+Louisiana Salvation Army rental assistance - When funds are available, which is very limited, then rent may be paid due to a federal government FEMA gran or from donations that the Louisiana Salvation Army collects from the public.
 Rental programs have several conditions as noted here.
 Up to one month’s rent (not including late fees) may be paid to qualified clients only once every two years.
 Rent assistance is usually only offered twice per year.
 An extensive application process will be required too.

 Electric bill assistance – Money for utility bills (including summer air conditioning expenses) may be paid out by the Louisiana Salvation Army only one time a year.
 Funds are only paid out to someone with a disconnection notice.
 All applicants will also need to provide information on any other financial assistance they may be receiving.
 Financial assistance may also be provided for gas bills too.
 Once again funds are only paid out to people with a shut off notice.

 Additional financial support from Louisiana Social Service - Salvation Army resources

 Transportation – On a very limited basis a volunteer may drive someone to a doctor appointment or a job interview in Louisiana.
 In some cases free gasoline or vouchers may be provided on a limited basis if the client needs gas for their car in order to make it to an interview.

 Fire Victims who are referred by the American Red Cross can receive assistance with some appliances and furniture.
 Applicants must have an original form from the Red Cross in order to apply

 Food assistance – A pantry and thrift store is available on site at most Salvation Army centers in Louisiana.
 In addition, the client may qualify to receive a food box up to one time within a 6 month period.
 The box may have fruits, vegetables, canned goods, or even baby formula, if applicable.
 Applicants will be required to provide any information on any other food or financial assistance that they may be receiving.